Tricity Ring Road

 Obwodnica trójmiejska, Obwodnica Trójmiasta, Trasa Obwodowa Trójmiasta) is a ring road in Poland bypassing the metropolitan area formed by the cities of Gdynia, Sopot and Gdańsk commonly known as the Tricity.
 The beltway runs north to south from Gdynia to Pruszcz Gdański and is 38.6 km long.
-It forms a part of the S6 expressway which will eventually run from Szczecin to Gdańsk.
+It forms a part of the S6 expressway which runs from Szczecin to Gdańsk.
 It is also part of the European route E28.

 History

 Construction started in the 1970s and the first section was opened for use in 1977.
 Due to a lack of funds during the 1980s, construction was delayed many times.
 The fall of communism in 1990 also slowed down construction.
 Major sections of the beltway were completed in 2001 with the last two major junctions finished in 2008.

 The various stages were constructed in the following years: